mattmarcussmith/mattmarcussmith/README.md

 Despite graduating with honors and completing my Associate of Arts in General Studies, I still felt a bit lost.
 Seeking clarity, I decided to explore further and enrolled in a Treehouse frontend development course.
 While it was enjoyable, I found myself searching for something more.

 That's when I discovered C# programming.
-Learning about models, controllers, UML diagrams, and microservices felt like finding a missing piece of the puzzle.
+Learning about models, controllers, repositories, UML, and ERD diagrams, felt like finding a missing piece of the puzzle.

 I recently Graduated from Western Governors University with a Bachelor of Science in Software Engineering, with a C# concentration.
 It has been an incredible journey.
 It not only equipped me with technical skills but also ignited my passion for software development.